-Partition: A partition is a logical unit maintained by the PikeOS Separation Kernel and configured by the SSP.
+Partition: A partition is a logical unit maintained by the TOE and configured by the SSP.
 A partition contains user data.
-For each partition, the PikeOS Separation Kernel provides resources.
+For each partition, the TOE provides resources.
 Resources of a partition comprise physical memory and allocated CPU time for each CPU.

-Partition Switch: Partition switches are defined by SSP as part of the scheduling scheme and assign CPU(s) to another partition.
+Partition Switch: Partition switches are defined by the SSP as part of the scheduling scheme and transfer code execution on CPU(s) from one partition to another.